JGuzman24/Parcel-Delivery-Service/README.md

 * View status of all packages at a specific time

 # Built With
-  * Python 3 using JetBrains' PyCharm
+  * Python 3 using JetBrains' PyCharm IDE
   * Imports standard CSV files